The UAE passport allows 177 citizens to enter without a prior visa

-Passport Index stated that the UAE passport grants its holder entry to 177 countries around the world, including 120 visa-free countries and 57 countries whose visas can be obtained online or upon arrival, while 21 countries require a prior visa.
+Passport Index stated that the UAE passport grants its holder entry to 177 countries around the world, including 120 countries without a visa, and 57 countries whose visas can be obtained online or upon arrival, while 21 countries require a prior visa.

-According to the latest ranking in the global index of the list of the most powerful passports in the world, it ranked second after the UAE passport, the passports of 11 countries, namely: Germany, Sweden, Finland, Luxembourg, Spain, France, Italy, the Netherlands, Austria, Switzerland, South Korea , where it grants its holder entry to 173 countries without a visa, followed in third place by the passports of 8 other countries that allow its holder to enter 172 countries, namely: Denmark, Belgium, Portugal, Norway, Poland, Ireland, the United States of America, and New Zealand.
+According to the latest ranking in the global index of the list of the most powerful passports in the world, it ranked second after the Emirati passport, the passports of 11 countries: Germany, Sweden, Finland, Luxembourg, Spain, France, Italy, the Netherlands, Austria, Switzerland, and South Korea Where it grants its holder entry to 173 countries without a visa, followed by the passports of eight other countries that allow its holder to enter 172 countries, namely: Denmark, Belgium, Portugal, Norway, Poland, Ireland, the United States of America, and New Zealand.

-It also ranks fourth in the list of 6 passports that allow its holder to enter 171 countries, namely: the Czech Republic, Greece, Hungary, Japan, the United Kingdom, and Australia, and came in fifth place with entry to 170 countries without a visa, the passports of: Singapore, Malta, Lithuania. , Slovakia, and Canada.
+Six passports allow their holder to enter 171 countries, namely: the Czech Republic, Greece, Hungary, Japan, the United Kingdom, and Australia, and came in fifth place with entry to 170 countries without a visa, the passports of: Singapore, Malta, Lithuania, Slovakia, and Canada.

-Freedom of movement is added to many countries of the world to the list of priorities provided by the UAE to its citizens, and the positive returns of ease of movement are not limited to enabling UAE citizens to move freely for the purpose of tourism, but also include economic, developmental and even humanitarian returns by facilitating trade exchange and economic investment for individuals and institutions .

-It is worth noting that at the beginning of the year 2020 and before the spread of the Corona pandemic, the UAE passport retained the first place in the world in terms of strength according to the international classification on the “Passport Index” website, since its rise to first place in December 2018.
+It is worth noting that in the early years of 2020, and before the spread of the “Corona” pandemic, the UAE passport retained the first place in the world in terms of strength according to the international classification on the “Passport Index” website, since its rise to first place in December 2018.

-The passport allowed its holder to enter 178 countries, including 118 countries without a prior visa, and 60 countries with an electronic visa or upon arrival at the airport.
+The passport allowed its holder to enter 178 countries, including 118 countries without a prior visa, and 60 countries with an electronic visa or upon arrival.

 Follow our latest local and sports news and the latest political and economic developments via Google news